dustinpfister/blog_posts/_posts/canvas-angle-shortest-direction.md

 ## 3 - Conclusion

 So finding direction is one of those kinds of rabbit hole situations where I can end up wasting a whole day working out a solution for something that should just be part of some kind of framework or abstraction.
 With that said there is just using angles.js, however I often find myself making my own custom utility library based off of methods from that.
 There are many methods in angles.js that I might not use in a project so it makes sense to create a new custom fix utility library for just the project that I am working on.

+There are many use case examples that come to mine when it comes to using this get direction method or something like it.
+In the future if I get some time I should get around to expanding this post some more with some additional examples when it comes to this one.